ledona/fantasy-experiments/df-hist/README.md

    draftkings \
    [--sports nfl] [--cache-only] [--start-date 20201001] [--end-date 20210101]
 ```
+4. (optional) If debugging/running under VSCODE
+   a.
+To update vscode to use the new interpreter, _SHIFT-CTRL-P_, then _Python:Select Interpreter_, then navigate to the python exe in the new venv
+   b.
+The VSCODE launch configuration uses the environment variable _FANTASY_IDRIVE_HOME_.
+Set this in the environment that the process will be run from

 ## Create model training data (__data_xform__)
 First make sure that _lib/data_cfg.py_ is up to date, then run _data_xform_.
 The following example